izikeros/blog/content/posts/notes/bash_array_of_files.md

 ---
-Title: Store Output of the Command Into Array in Bash
-Slug: store-output-of-the-command-into-array-in-bash
+Category: note
 Date: 2023-11-13
 Modified: 2023-11-13
+Slug: store-output-of-the-command-into-array-in-bash
 Status: published
+Summary: Learn how to store directory names from a specified folder into an array using the `read -r -d $'\0'` command in Bash, ensuring proper handling of special characters and whitespace.
+ai_summary: true
+Title: Store Output of the Command Into Array in Bash
 tags:
   - bash
   - array
   - cli
   - script
-Category: note
 ---
 up::[[MOC_Shell_Bash_Zsh]]